Summary

 Reflecting on Twilio's strong Q2 quarter, and the company's CEO confident comments about the business' resiliency, I do not see any material risk to Twilio's growth outlook and/or competitive positioning.
 But investors should note that the company might fail (simply a function of probabilities and uncertainty) to deliver operating profitability in 2023.
 This would definitely be taken as a strong disappointment from investors and the stock would probably sell-down to the low $50/share, if not to the all-time lows around $30/share.

-Investors should also consider that much of TWLO'S share price volatility is driven by investor sentiment towards risk and growth assets in general.
+Investors should also consider that much of TWLO's share price volatility is driven by investor sentiment towards risk and growth assets in general.
 Thus, investors should expect price volatility even though Twilio's business outlook remains unchanged.
 Finally, rising real yields could add significant headwinds to Twilio's stock price, as the higher discount rates affect the net-present value of long-dated cash-flows.

 I like the risk/reward from buying TWLO stock at prices below $70/share.
 In my opinion, a valuation of x2.3 EV/Sales simply does not correctly account for the company's strong growth outlook, and (hopefully) operating profitability by 2023.